denis-f/grounded/README.md

 Licenced under CC-BY-SA 4.0.

 ## Project status
 Project in development.
 Repository is private at the moment.
+To be changed